frapiocov/super-morra/README.md

 - **GitHub Pages** (Hosting)

 ## 💡 Future Improvements
-- Multiplayer mode
+- More levels
 - More weapon choices
-- AI-powered enemies
 - Improved animations

 ## 📜 License
 This project is open-source under the [MIT License](LICENSE).

 ## 📩 Contact
-For any issues or suggestions, feel free to reach out via GitHub Issues or email me at `your.email@example.com`.
+For any issues or suggestions, feel free to reach out via GitHub Issues or email me at `francescop.covino@gmail.com`.

 ---
 Enjoy the game! 🎯🔥